In this Article

-- Hummingbirds are the only birds in the world that can fly sideways, backwards, up and down and even hover in mid-air.
+- Hummingbirds are the only birds in the world that can fly sideways, backwards, up and down, and even hover in mid-air.
 They can beat their wings up to 200 times per second.
-They are famous for being the smallest bird in the world.
+They are famous for being the smallest birds in the world.

-- Ostriches can run faster than horses, and male ostriches can roar louder than lions.
+- Ostriches can run faster than horses, and male ostriches can roar like lions.